 Cowbar public spaces protection order

-The council exercised its PSPO powers 1 October 2022 to prohibit antisocial behaviour and nuisance on open space at Cowbar to tackle issues associated with visitors camping here including overnight.
+The council has renewed the existing powers it has to prohibit antisocial behaviour and nuisance on open space at Cowbar to tackle issues associated with visitors camping here including overnight.

 The order does not prohibit camping but does prohibit a range of antisocial behaviours which have been associated with a minority of visitors to Cowbar over the last few years.
 The council welcomes responsible visitors and encourages them to respect their surroundings including nearby natural habitats during their stay.